Somali Bantus: Resettlement in the United States

-In 1999, the United States classified the Bantu refugees from Somalia as a priority and the United States Department of State first began what has been described as the most ambitious resettlement plan ever from Africa, with thousands of Bantus scheduled for resettlement in America.
+The Somali Bantu were among the groups most severely affected by the outbreak of the Somali Civil War.
+Thousands were subjected to killings, rape, looting, and displacement.
+Many fled to refugee camps in neighboring Kenya, including Dadaab and Kakuma, where advocacy efforts eventually led the United States Congress to approve the resettlement of approximately 13,000 Somali Bantu refugees.
+The United States had classified the Bantu refugees from Somalia as a priority and the United States Department of State first began what has been described as the most ambitious resettlement plan ever from Africa, with thousands of Bantus scheduled for resettlement in America.
 In 2003, the first Bantu immigrants began to arrive in U.S. cities, and by 2007, around 13,000 had been resettled to cities throughout the United States with the help of the United Nations High Commissioner for Refugees (UNHCR), the U.S. State Department, and refugee resettlement agencies across the country.
+Approximately 15,000 Somali Bantus were resettled to 52 sites in the United States.